-Generally, each of the three performance metrics (VARGR, CRR and AOM) is weighted equally.
-The determination of the number of PRSUs that may ultimately vest under each award generally will be based on the Company's cumulative performance over the three-year performance period.
+Generally, each of the three performance metrics (VARGR, CRR and OMM) is weighted equally.
+The determination of the number of units that may ultimately vest under each award generally will be based on the Company's cumulative performance over the three-year performance period.
 The scoring corresponds directly to the level of achievement of performance goals (taking into account any applicable interpolation).

-For example, the achievement of a score of 1.50 for the cumulative three-year performance period would translate into payout of the PRSU award at 1.50 times the target level (subject to achievement of the service-based vesting condition), but an overall score above 2.0 would automatically be reduced to 2.0, thereby capping payout of the PRSU award at two times the target level.
-Similarly, the achievement of a score of 0.50 for the cumulative three-year performance period would translate into payout of the PRSU award at 0.50 times the target level (subject to achievement of the service-based vesting condition).
+For example, the achievement of a score of 1.50 for the cumulative three-year performance period would translate into payout of the award at 1.50 times the target level (subject to achievement of the service-based vesting condition and, in the case of PRPUs, the Minimum Value Condition), but an overall score above 2.0 would automatically be reduced to 2.0, thereby capping payout of the award at two times the target level.
+Similarly, the achievement of a score of 0.50 for the cumulative three-year performance period would translate into payout of the award at 0.50 times the target level (subject to achievement of the service-based vesting condition and, in the case of PRPUs, the Minimum Value Condition).

 Each of the three performance metrics will also be evaluated on an annual basis at the end of each fiscal year during the performance period.
 For this purpose, the same scoring ranges, weighting system and reference points will be used, but the evaluation will be based solely on performance during that fiscal year.
-If the Company achieves an aggregate score of at least 1.0 with respect to such fiscal year, as confirmed by the Compensation Committee, then 25% of the total target number of shares of Class A common stock subject to the PRSUs will no longer be at risk based on achievement of the performance criteria.
-Any such PRSUs will remain subject to the service-based vesting criteria described herein (and the total payout with respect to such PRSUs could increase based on the Company's performance over the performance period).
-The Compensation Committee retains full discretion with respect to the interpretation and application of the scoring systems described above.
+If the Company achieves an aggregate score of at least 1.0 with respect to such fiscal year, as confirmed by the Compensation Committee, then 25% of the total target number of shares of our Class A common stock subject to the applicable award will no longer be at risk based on achievement of the performance criteria.
+Any such units will remain subject to the service-based vesting criteria described herein (and the total payout with respect to such units could increase based on the Company's performance over the performance period).
+The Compensation Committee retains full discretion with respect to the service based of the service above.